pettod/charuco-corner-detection/README.md

 pip install -r requirements.txt
 ```

-If you have version issues of the versions of libraries, these versions have been tested to work:
+In case of having version issues with the libraries, at least these versions have been tested to work:
 - Python 3.6.1
 - numpy 1.16.4
 - opencv 4.1.0